Adir7SK/Qcodes/asv_benchmark/Readme.md

 * Precis measurements - for the most accurate measurements, try to put as much as possible in the setup and teardown functions, and less in the functions you want to benchmark.You'll find a complete explanation for every type of function in here: https://asv.readthedocs.io/en/stable/writing_benchmarks.html#timing

+* Time measurement by default, is on the CPU (how long will it take for the CPU to run it).
+If you wish to measure the time of the network (for example, how long does it take to an electronic device measure volt), then you shall add in your benchmark: ```timer = timeit.default_timer```.

 * Importing modules - as in every Python file.

 * Usefull options for ```asv run``` - add ```--show-stderr``` to see the results (if a function have outputs) and full explanation of errors/possible errors.
 Another option is adding ```--python=python``` if you don't want the program to reinstall everything every time you run it, so you won't need to wait to long.
 See more here: https://asv.readthedocs.io/en/latest/writing_benchmarks.html#running-benchmarks-during-development